sakshidheer/practicepython/README.md

 Exercise 20: Print prime numbers between two numbers

-Exercise 21: Find if the given number id armstrong number or not
+Exercise 21: Find if the given number is armstrong number or not

 Exercise 22: Find the first n armstrong number